codacy/docs/docs/getting-started/codacy-quickstart.md

 ![Repository dashboard](../repositories/images/repository-dashboard.png)

+**Congratulations, your new repository is ready!** To explore the initial analysis results, [check the **Issues** page](../repositories/issues.md).

 ## Next steps

-Congratulations, your new repository is ready!

--   To explore the initial analysis results, [check the **Issues** page](../repositories/issues.md).
--   The first analysis is based on **default configurations**.
-We recommend that you [configure your repository](configuring-your-repository.md) to match your preferences and specific scenario.
+The first analysis is based on default tool and pattern configurations.
+[It's important that you configure your repository](configuring-your-repository.md) for your use case and preferences.